 Chapter 2, “The Certification Process,” reviews the requirements for initial certifications, the rules for approval or denial, and procedures for reconsideration; issues involving change of ownership and voluntary terminations from Medicare; readmission criteria after involuntary terminations from Medicare or Medicaid; and timing requirements for resurveys.

 Additional Program Activities, Chapter 3, State Operations Manual (SOM)

 Chapter 3, “Additional Program Activities,” explains the rules involving adverse actions, including initial denials of Medicare provider requests for program participation and the basis for terminating provider participation, the role of documentary evidence in determining noncompliance, and documentation and notice requirements for terminations; the procedures for reconsideration, hearings, and appeals; and the impact of changes in provider status or services, including the requirements for distinct-part certifications for skilled nursing facilities, changes in designated bed sizes/locations, and changes in ownership.

 Program Administration and Fiscal Management, Chapter 4, State Operations Manual (SOM)

 Chapter 4, “Program Administration and Fiscal Management,” explains the core roles and responsibilities of the federal government and the state survey agencies throughout the survey-and-certification process.
-For example, this chapter includes information about the Quality Indicator Survey training process for surveyors, as well as federal minimum qualification standards for surveyors.
-Other sections cover the deeming and waiver of nurse aide training and competency evaluation requirements, as well as curriculum requirements for those programs; nurse aide registries; and Resident Assessment Instrument specifications, including state-specified RAI requirements.
+For example, this chapter covers the deeming and waiver of nurse aide training and competency evaluation requirements, as well as curriculum requirements for those programs; nurse aide registries; and Resident Assessment Instrument specifications, including state-specified RAI requirements.